wyc/wycd.net/posts/2017-06-13-small-business-spotlight-lawn-mowing-online.md

 by low prices, and as long as those prices are above the mower [reservation wage](https://en.wikipedia.org/wiki/Reservation_wage), then transactions should occur.
-In a sense, this is a form of price discrimination that targets lawn mowers with idle employees and equipment.
-To keep prices low, it offers them below-market but above-reservation wage rates, but it's still a lot better than sitting there and doing nothing.
+In a sense, this is a form of price discrimination that targets lawn mowers with idle workers and equipment.
+To keep prices low, it offers them below-market but above-reservation wage rates, still a lot better for mowers than sitting there and doing nothing.
 I think this will eventually drive down the price of lawn mowing services and benefit the consumer.
 From their [blog](https://lawnmowingonline.wordpress.com/2014/06/25/june-2014-5-years-of-lawnmowingonline-com/):

 > The best part is helping the people that contract with the website to mow